Azure/aksArc/eval/autodeploy/README.md

 ### Get an Azure subscription ###

+To evaluate AKS on Azure Stack HCI in Azure, you'll need an Azure subscription on which you're an **owner** or **contributor**.
+To check your access level, navigate to your subscription, click **Access control (IAM)** on the left-hand side of the Azure portal, and then click **View my access**.

-To evaluate AKS on Azure Stack HCI in Azure, you'll need an Azure subscription.
-If you already have one provided by your company, you can skip this step, but if not, you have a couple of options.
+If you already have a subscription with the above access levels provided by your company, you can skip this step.
+If not, you have a couple of options:

-The first option would apply to Visual Studio subscribers, where you can use Azure at no extra charge.
+- The first option would apply to Visual Studio subscribers, where you can use Azure at no extra charge.
 With your monthly Azure DevTest individual credit, Azure is your personal sandbox for dev/test.
 You can provision virtual machines, cloud services, and other Azure resources.
 Credit amounts vary by subscription level, but if you manage your AKS on Azure Stack HCI Host VM run-time efficiently, you can test the scenario well within your subscription limits.

-The second option would be to sign up for a [free trial](https://azure.microsoft.com/en-us/free/ "Azure free trial link"), which gives you $200 credit for the first 30 days, and 12 months of popular services for free.
+- The second option would be to sign up for a [free trial](https://azure.microsoft.com/en-us/free/ "Azure free trial link"), which gives you $200 credit for the first 30 days, and 12 months of popular services for free.
 The credit for the first 30 days will give you plenty of headroom to validate AKS on Azure Stack HCI.

 You can also use this same Azure subscription to integrate with Azure Arc, once the deployment is completed.